 Is it ever easy being new?

-Anaïs was the best English student in her class in Africa.
+Anaïs was the best English student in her class in the Democratic Republic of Congo.
 Now in Crazy America she feels she doesn’t know English at all.
-Nothing makes sense…chicken FINGERS?
+Nothing makes sense…chicken FINGERS for lunch in the school cafeteria?
 In letters, she writes to her grandmother back home about Halloween, snow, mac ‘n’ cheese and princess sleepovers.
 She misses her father and brother and hopes the fighting is over soon.
 In the meantime, she writes about the weird things Crazy Americans do, and wonders if she will ever feel at home in this strange new country.

 Ages 8 to 12, 160 pages.